Discovery

 FARP Protocol

 The Forge API Registration Protocol (FARP) enables schema-driven API discovery.
-When enabled, the extension exposes two HTTP endpoints:
+When enabled, the extension exposes two HTTP endpoints and injects FARP metadata into the service's backend registration (mDNS TXT records, Consul metadata, etcd keys).
+The API gateway reads this metadata to auto-generate proxy routes.

 GET /_farp/manifest